josephwb/turboMEDUSA/README.md

 Installation
 ---------------
-At the moment, MEDUSA is not available on CRAN, although it will be, as a component of GEIGER 2.0.
-To install, put the non-decompressed *.tar.gz file (from the 'Stable' directory) in your R working directory.
+At the moment, MEDUSA itself is not available on CRAN, although it will be a component of the forthcoming [GEIGER version 2.0](http://cran.r-project.org/web/packages/geiger/).
+For now, to install, put the non-decompressed *.tar.gz file (from the 'Stable' directory) in your R working directory.
 You will need to install some R dependencies first.

 In R, type: